Generic name: verapamil (oral/injection) [ ver-AP-a-mil ]

-Brand name: Calan, Isoptin SR, Verelan, Isoptin, Calan SR, Isoptin I.V., Covera-HS, Verelan PM
+Brand names: Calan, Isoptin SR, Verelan, Isoptin, Calan SR, ... show all 8 brands Isoptin I.V., Covera-HS, Verelan PM

 What is verapamil?